KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-crossreferencing/index.md

 Other ways to search across all of the KDE git repositories:

 * By using [KDE's Gitlab instance](https://invent.kde.org): pressing `/` or clicking on the search bar from the home page will trigger a global search.
 You can also visit a specific project's repository and use the same mechanism to search in the project's code.
 * By using a local checkout of several repositories with kde-builder: `kde-builder --src-only` will download the source code of more than 300 KDE git repositories in `~/kde/src`.
-You can then search inside this directory using any tool, e.g., `grep "search query" --recursive --ignore-case`.
+You can then search inside this directory using any tool, like `grep "search query" --recursive --ignore-case`.